BasedAl/4K-Game-Launcher/README.md

 .Net Framework 4.8 required

-also i'm not a good C# developer either, i actually added the strings so you don't search for anything in the code also other people that i know or not helped aswell
+also i'm not a good C# developer either, i actually added the strings so you don't search for anything in the code

 also i use .NET Because C++ (WinAPI) is too diffculty

+also thanks to anyone that helped me even if i didn't ask for your code that is literally open source